citizenfx/fivem/ext/native-decls/GetEntityCoords.md

 Vector3 GET_ENTITY_COORDS(Entity entity);
 ```

 Gets the current coordinates for a specified entity.
 This native is used server side when using OneSync.

-See <a href="#_0x3FEF770D40960D5A" >GET_ENTITY_COORDS</a> for client side.
+See [GET_ENTITY_COORDS](#_0x3FEF770D40960D5A) for client side.

 ## Parameters